Mitigating Diffusion Model Hallucinations with Dynamic Guidance: Dynamic Guidance selectively sharpens the score function

 We find that sampling with Dynamic Guidance mitigates hallucinations because it selectively sharpens the score function learned by the diffusion model across the directions associated with the classifier.
-In the simple 2D Gaussian setup we calculate the unguided score function $s_\theta(\vx_t,t) = - \frac{\epsilon_{\theta}(\vx_t, t)}{\sqrt{1-\bar\alpha}}$ and the guided score function $s^g_\theta(\vx_t,t) = s_\theta(\vx_t,t) + \lambda\nabla_{\vx_t}{\log p(y^*|\vx_t)}$ and plot them together with the real score function in Figure~\ref{fig:score_gaussian}.
+We first validate this in a simple 2D Gaussian setup, where the theoretical score function is given analytically.
+We calculate the unguided score function $s_\theta(\vx_t,t) = - \frac{\epsilon_{\theta}(\vx_t, t)}{\sqrt{1-\bar\alpha}}$ and the guided score function $\hat{s}_\theta(\vx_t,t) = s_\theta(\vx_t,t) + \lambda\nabla_{\vx_t}{\log p(c^*|\vx_t)}$ and plot them together with the real score function in Figure~\ref{fig:score_gaussian}.
 We see that Dynamic Guidance effectively sharpens the score function, which mitigates hallucinations as shown in Section~\ref{results}.

-For more complex datasets, we want to visualize the learned function for specific directions that have meaningful semantics.
-We use the Single Shapes dataset, for which we will visually examine the score function learned by a diffusion model and the score function under our proposed Dynamic Guidance.
-We focus on latent directions that correspond to changing the appearance of a shape, since those variations can lead to hallucinations.
+For more complex datasets, we want to visualize the learned score for specific directions that correspond to meaningful semantics.
+We use the Single Shapes dataset and examine the score function learned by a diffusion model when unguided and when using our proposed DG.
+In this dataset, all training images contain 1-3 instances of the \emph{same} shape, but diffusion models trained on it can generate images containing different shapes, which we consider hallucinations.
+Here, we focus on latent directions that correspond to changing the appearance of shapes, since variations there can lead to images containing different shapes, i.e hallucinations.

 We first learn how to embed images from the dataset using a $\beta$-VAE \citep{higgins2017betavae,burgess2018betavae2} with a disentangled 10-dimensional latent representation.
 Examining the VAE-learned representations, we identify those that affect specific properties of the image: Dimension 9 controls the appearance of shapes on the left side, and Dimension 5 controls the position of shapes on the right (Figures~\ref{fig:teaser}, \ref{fig:latent_traversal}).